Spy Tricks: How the CIA Used Clark Gable & Animal Farm for PsyOps

 The US Army also wanted to make Animal Farm, as well as the producers of Woody Woodpecker cartoons.

-Hunt dispatched Carleton Alsop, an undercover CIA agent at Paramount Studios, and Finis Farr, a Los Angeles writer, to meet Orwell’s widow, Sonia, when the author died in 1950.
+Hunt dispatched Carleton Alsop, an undercover CIA officer at Paramount Studios, and Finis Farr, a Los Angeles writer, to meet Orwell’s young widow, Sonia, when the author died in 1950.
 The men weren’t in England to pay their respects.
 Their job was to persuade Sonia to sell the rights to Animal Farm.

 “This she duly did, having first secured their promise that they would arrange for her to meet her hero Clark Gable,” star of Gone With the Wind, writes Frances Stonor Saunders in Who Paid the Piper?

 The CIA used hundreds of millions of dollars from the Marshall Plan for European recovery to finance its ‘cultural’ activities, according to Stonor Saunders.
-In the early years, money was seemingly no object.
+In the early years, money was no object.

 ''We couldn't spend it all,'' Gilbert Greenway, a former CIA agent, recalled in The Assassinations. ''There were no limits, and nobody had to account for it.
 It was amazing.''